 Research Vessel Tanner

 The R/V Tanner replaced the R/V Chinook, which operated on the Great Lakes from 1947 to 2016.
 The 50-foot, steel-hulled R/V Chinook, previously known as Patrol Boat #3, was first commissioned as a Department of Conservation Great Lakes Law Enforcement vessel.
-She gained her name in 1968 when she was transferred to the Fisheries Division's Alpena Great Lakes Station.
-The R/V Chinook will become a static display at the Jesse Besser Museum in Alpena highlighting her work in commercial law enforcement and fisheries research.
+The vessel gained its name in 1968 when it was transferred to the Fisheries Division's Alpena Great Lakes Station.
+The R/V Chinook is on static display at the Besser Museum for Northeast Michigan in Alpena highlighting its work in commercial law enforcement and fisheries research.

 The R/V Tanner is named after former Fisheries Division Chief and DNR Director Dr. Howard A. Tanner and was designed by Seacraft Design of Sturgeon Bay, Wisconsin.
-She is a 57-foot, aluminum-hulled vessel closely modeled after the R/V Lake Char, the DNR's Lake Superior fisheries research vessel that was launched in 2007.
+The 57-foot, aluminum-hulled vessel was closely modeled after the R/V Lake Char, the DNR's Lake Superior fisheries research vessel that launched in 2007.

 Unlike the R/V Chinook, which was powered by a single engine, the R/V Tanner is powered by twin engines and has a greater cruising range and speed.
-Similar to the R/V Chinook, the R/V Tanner is rigged for sampling with nets and trawls, using a crew of five to six while under way.
-The R/V Tanner is also equipped with the latest in hydroacoustic survey equipment to expand its fisheries assessment capabilities.
-ROV (remote operated vehicle) and side scan sonar are used to assess and document fisheries habitat.
+Similar to the R/V Chinook, the R/V Tanner is rigged for sampling with nets and trawls.
+The R/V Tanner is also equipped with the latest in hydroacoustic survey technology to expand its fisheries assessment capabilities, including hydroacoustic gear, a remotely operative vehicle (ROV) and side scan sonar.